kodecocodes/i9t/custom-segues/custom-segues.markdown

 ## A Simple Segue

-You will now create the basic modal segue which you will later customize.
+I'm sure you've already created many segues, but to ensure that you fully appreciate how segues work you will now create the basic modal segue which you will later customize.
 When the user taps the photo in the AnimalDetailViewController scene, the AnimalPhotoViewController scene will be presented as a modal controller, showing a larger photo.

-There are two main parts of a segue.
+There are two main parts to this segue:

 1. Setting up the segue. `prepareForSegue(_:sender:)` is performed when the segue is activated.
 This is where you set up the destination view controller with the necessary data.
 2. Performing the destination controller's transition animation.
 Initially you will use the default transition, but shortly you will customize that.